yuxuanxc/tp/docs/UserGuide.md

 Format: `edit-attraction INDEX [n/ATTRACTION_NAME] [l/LOCATION] [d/DESCRIPTION] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]
 [op/OPENING_HOURS] [pr/PRICE_RANGE] [r/RATING] [v/VISITED] [t/TAG]…​`

-* Edits the attraction at the specified `INDEX`.
+* Edits the attraction at the specified `INDEX` shown in the attractions panel.
-* The index refers to the index number shown in the displayed tourist attraction list.
-* The index **must be a positive number** 1, 2, 3, …​
 * Field entries are the same as the `add-attraction` command.
 * Any field can be changed by inputting its corresponding prefix in the command.
     * Example: `add-attraction n/MBS l/Singapore, Singapore r/4.3` in an attraction list followed by